 Current upper house MP Trung Luu received three votes in the contest for first position but later won the ballot for second spot on the ticket.

-The Victorian Liberals remain embroiled in a battle over a $1.55 million loan given to Mr Pesutto so he could pay Ms Deeming’s legal costs.
+The Victorian Liberals remain embroiled in a battle over a $1.55 million loan given to Mr Pesutto so he could pay Ms Deeming’s legal costs, and Ms Deeming may also take further legal action for alleged conflict of interest after five defendants in the case were allowed to vote in the preselection contest.

 Header image: Left, Moira Deeming.
 Right, Dinesh Gourisetty (Facebook).